Advanced-Criminal-Law-Studies/Public/README.md

-# Public
-Public-facing repository of the Institute for Advanced Criminal Law Studies.
+The _Institute for Advanced Criminal Law Studies_ is dedicated to advancing human liberty through research, education, and litigation at all levels.